Political positions of Hillary Clinton: Iraq

 On June 8, 2006, Clinton said of the U.S. airstrike that killed Abu Musab al-Zarqawi: "I saw firsthand the terrible consequences of Zarqawi's terrorist network when Bill, Chelsea and I visited the hotel ballroom in Amman, Jordan last November where Zarqawi's followers had detonated a bomb at a wedding, killing and wounding innocent people.
 We owe our thanks to our men and women in uniform and others in Iraq who have been fighting Zarqawi and other insurgents and who are responsible for today's success."

-In a speech on June 13, 2006, Clinton sharply criticized President George W. Bush's handling of the Iraq War, saying that Bush "rushed to war" and "refused to let the UN inspectors conduct and complete their mission ...
+In a speech on June 13, she sharply criticized Bush's handling of the Iraq War, saying that he "rushed to war" and "refused to let the UN inspectors conduct and complete their mission ...
 We need to be building alliances instead of isolation around the world ...
 There must be a plan that will begin to bring our troops home."
 In the same speech, Clinton reiterated her longstanding opposition to a timeline for U.S. withdrawal, saying: "I do not think it is a smart strategy either for the president to continue with his open-ended commitment which I think does not put enough pressure on the Iraqi government, nor do I think it is a smart policy to set a date certain."

-On February 17, 2007, she announced the Iraq Troop Protection and Reduction Act of 2007.
+In February 2007, she announced the Iraq Troop Protection and Reduction Act of 2007.
 This act would compel President Bush to begin relegating troops from Iraq within 90 days of remote passage, or, according to Clinton, Congress would have to dismantle their authorization for the war.
 The Act would also end the blank check to the Iraqi government and submit them to harsh consequences if boundaries are violated.
 Lastly, the Act would require the Secretary of Defense to verify the condition, in terms of supplies and in terms of their training, of all Iraqi troops before they are sent.

 In March 2007 she voted in favor of a war spending bill that required President Bush to begin withdrawing troops from Iraq within a certain deadline; it passed almost completely along party lines but was subsequently vetoed by President Bush.

 In May 2007, Clinton, along with then democratic rival Obama and 12 other senators, voted against a compromise war funding bill that removed previously vetoed withdrawal deadlines but tied funding to progress benchmarks for the Iraqi government.
 She said, "I fully support our troops [but this measure] fails to compel the president to give our troops a new strategy in Iraq."